-‘Overwatch’ PTR Finds: Upcoming Doomfist Hero; Winston, Roadhog Buff; Ana Debuff
+‘Overwatch’ PTR Finds: Upcoming Doomfist Hero, Winston, Roadhog Buff, Ana Debuff

-Overwatch PTR Build 1.8 is now live and it brings new buffs for tanks Roadhog and Winston, and a debuff for Ana.
+Overwatch PTR Build 1.8 is now live, and it brings new buffs for tanks Roadhog and Winston, and a debuff for Ana.
 New hints also suggest Doomfist is coming.

-For the unfamiliar, PTR or Public Test Region is a unique crowdtesting solution developed by Blizzard for Overwatch, to make sure that all patches and new features are spotless on public release.
-PTR is a pool of 10,000 Overwatch players who gain access to new features and fixes before the patch is rolled out to the rest of the some 25-million Overwatch-playing community on the PC, PS4, and Xbox One.
+For the unfamiliar, PTR or Public Test Region is a unique crowd testing solution developed by Blizzard to make sure that all patches and new features are spotless on public release.
+This PTR is a pool of 10,000 Overwatch players who gain access to new features and fixes before the patch is rolled out to the rest of the some 25 million Overwatch-playing community on the PC, PS4, and Xbox One.

-Blizzard game director for Overwatch Jeff Kaplan explains the PTR via Applause:
+Blizzard game director for Overwatch Jeff Kaplan explains the PTR via Applause.

-So if you’re on the PTR (or just a concerned Overwatch player who doesn’t want to get left off the loop), Overwatch’ Bill Warnecke and Geoff Goodman have announced via the Overwatch forums that PTR build 1.8.0.0.34524 is now live.
-This build, which will roll out as a patch to the rest of the world as soon as it’s stable, will bring the following changes to two of our favorite tanks:
+So if you’re on the PTR (or just a concerned Overwatch player who doesn’t want to get left off the loop), Overwatch’s Bill Warnecke and Geoff Goodman have announced via the Overwatch forums that PTR build 1.8.0.0.34524 is now live.
+This build, which will roll out as a patch to the rest of the world as soon as it’s stable, will bring the following changes to two of our favorite tanks.

 Roadhog